 Step 6: Final Test & Cleanup (Celebrate the Silence!)

 Double-check all connections are snug but not overtightened.
 Turn the water supply back on slowly.
 Fill the tub past the overflow line and let it sit for 15-30 minutes.
-Check meticulously under the tub, around the overflow plate, drain, faucet, and tub edge for ANY moisture.
 Drain the tub and check again.
 Wipe everything down.
 Admire your leak-free handiwork!

 ⚠️ Warning: Be patient during the test.
 Small seeps might take a minute to appear.
 If a leak persists, re-evaluate the source before proceeding.